tntim96/closure-web-stack/closure-library/doc/develop/conformance_rules.md

 "[strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode)"
 code.

 {: #documentWrite}
 ### Calls to Document.prototype.write

 Calling `Document.prototype.write` is a security risk and is banned.
-Any content passed to `write()` will be automatically evaluated in the DOM, so the assignment of user-controlled, insufficiently sanitized or escaped content can result in [XSS] vulnerabilities.
+Any content passed to `write()` will be automatically evaluated in the DOM and therefore the assignment of user-controlled, insufficiently sanitized or escaped content can result in [XSS] vulnerabilities.

-`Document.prototype.write` is bad for performance as it forces document re-parsing, has unpredictable semantics and disallows many optimizations a browser may make.
+`Document.prototype.write` is bad for performance as it forces document reparsing, has unpredictable semantics and disallows many optimizations a browser may make.
 It is almost never needed.
 Only exception is writing to a completely new window such as a popup or an iframe.

-If you need to use it, use the type-safe [`goog.dom.safe.documentWrite`] wrapper, or directly render a Strict Soy template using [`goog.soy.Renderer.prototype.renderElement`] \(or similar\).
+If you need to use it, use the type-safe [`goog.dom.safe.documentWrite`] wrapper, or directly render a Strict Soy template using `goog.soy.Renderer.prototype.renderElement` (or similar).

 {: #innerHtml}
 ### Assignment to Element.prototype.innerHTML/outerHTML